nayR0D/cse15l-lab-reports/lab-report-5.md

   - `bash test.sh`
 - A description of what to edit to fix the bug
   - To fix the bug, you must vim into ListExamples.java and edit that line that increments index1 in the `while(index2 < list2.size())` loop.
 You must change index1 to index2.

+## Part 2 - Reflection
+I learned a lot more useful vim commands that I did not know before.
+I have used vim before, but there are so many useful commands that I learned that save me a lot more time now like the x command.
+I also learned a lot more about bash scripting which is useful.
+I learned how to do conditional statements in bash which is useful for creating more robust bash scripts.